Coenego/pinboard/README.md

 ## Todo
 - Crop the uploaded images
+- Add delete functionality for pins
-- Only pass the changed pins in the socked message data
+- ~~Only pass the changed pins in the socked message data~~
 - ~~Add Bunyan logger~~
 - ~~Add Bower to install front-end dependencies~~
 - ~~Allow users to add new rectangles~~